-The SE530 V-blade is designed for snow removal and moving loose materials.
-The SE530 V-blade is an excellent tool for snow removal with all the capabilities of a straight blade, plus the added versatility of sweeping both wings back for single pass clearing of sidewalks or sweeping both wings forward to clear larger areas without the need for repeated cleanup passes.
+The NV360 V-blade is designed for the sole purpose of snow removal.
+The V-blade is an excellent tool for snow removal with all the capabilities of a straight blade, plus the added versatility of sweeping both wings back for single pass clearing of sidewalks or sweeping both wings forward to clear larger areas without the need for repeated cleanup passes.

-Each blade wing can be angled forward or backward 30 degrees using the power unit's secondary SDLA lever.
-The angle of each blade wing is controlled independently.
+Each blade wing can be angled forward or backward 30 degrees using the power unit's hydraulic control lever.
+The angle of each wing is controlled independently.
 The power unit must be equipped with a dual front hydraulic auxiliary kit.